iZUMi-kyouka/tp/docs/UserGuide.md

 *  `edit -ap 3 e/e01234567@u.nus.edu e/dcsat@nus.edu.sg a/1 Computing Drive` adds to the 3rd recruit the email addresses `e01234567@u.nus.edu.sg` and `dcsat@nus.edu.sg`, and the address `1 Computing Drive`.
 *  `edit -rm 2 n/花沢かな e/hanazawa@example.com t/seiyuu` removes from the 2nd recruit the name `花沢かな`, the email `hanazawa@example.com`, and the tag `seiyuu`.
 *  `edit -o 4 p/80135815 p/94647894 n/Lawrence Wonk n/ローレンスヲン` edits the names of the 4th recruit to include only `Lawrence Wong` and `ローレンスヲン`, and the phone numbers to include only `80135815` and `94647894`.
+*  `edit -primary 2 p/98989898 n/Dwayne "Ping Qilin" Johnsson` updates the 2nd recruit's primary phone number to `98989898` and the primary name to `Dwayne "Ping Qilin" Johnsson`, assuming that this phone number and name exist.

 ### Undoing previously done operations: `undo`